DO-178C: Differences with DO-178B

-Guidelines vs. Guidance
+Guidelines vs. guidance

-DO-178B was not completely consistent in the use of the terms Guidelines and Guidance within the text.
+DO-178B was not completely consistent in the use of the terms guidelines and guidance within the text.
 "Guidance" conveys a slightly stronger sense of obligation than "guidelines".
 As such, with the DO-178C, the SCWG has settled on the use of "guidance" for all the statements that are considered as "recommendations", replacing the remaining instances of "guidelines" with "supporting information" and using that phrase wherever the text is more "information" oriented than "recommendation" oriented.

 The entire DO-248C/ED-94C document, Supporting Information for DO-178C and DO-278A, falls into the "supporting information" category, not guidance.

-Sample difference between DO-178B and DO-178C
+Sample text difference between DO-178B and DO-178C

 Chapter 6.1 defines the purpose for the software verification process.
 DO-178C adds the following statement about the Executable Object Code: